ayohana/read-my-brain/README.md

   - [ ] Apply Swagger API or add Views to API for http routes documentation.
   - [ ] Create an API key for users.
   - [ ] Use Redux in case the application's scale of state gets very large.
+  - [ ] Share the application by posting in a nursing forum.

 </details>